 Overall, Disney’s Caribbean Beach Resort is a very nice place to stay, especially if you enjoy the theme.
 Don’t believe anything you’ve read about it being dated, as that simply is no longer true.
 It’s now a resort with a lot of upside–solid dining options, plenty of recreation options, and beautiful grounds to enjoy.
 Then there are the new rooms, which are the best in their class, rivaling some Deluxes.
 The outcome determinative factor as to whether Caribbean Beach Resort will be for you is probably how you view the size of the resort.
 If you want a place to jog or explore, it’s great.
 If you want something more compact so you don’t waste time ‘commuting’ around the resort, it’s not so great.
 I was already a fan of Caribbean Beach Resort, but now that it’s basically a “Poor Man’s Polynesian” it’s my favorite Moderate.
 While the may not be as nice as its tropical cousin, Disney’s Polynesian Village Resort, it does offer significantly better value for money thanks to its solid amenities and excellent rooms.

 What do you think of the new rooms at Caribbean Beach Resort?
-Do you miss the old style?
+Are you planning on staying at Caribbean Beach Resort during the big 2017-2018 refurbishment?
+Have you tried the temporary buffet or food trucks here?
+Do you miss the old style of CBR?
 What about the spread out nature of the resort–is that a strength or a weakness for you?
 Share your thoughts or any questions you have in the comments!